ULL-ESIT-DSI-1819/dsi-1819/tema3-web/practicas/p8-t3-sessions-and-modules/README.md

   The function `authentication` returns a router to use as middleware.
   It defines the routes
-   * `/login`, `/register`
-   *   via GET and POST methods,
+   * `/login`, `/register` via GET and POST methods,
-   * `/logout`
-   *   via the GET method only.
+   * `/logout`  via the GET method only.
 And
    * `/content`
      *   via the GET method and this is the route that will be protected.
-   *   Users must be logged in before accessing this route, otherwise a 401
-   *   message will be sent with an unauthorized view.
+Users must be logged in before accessing this route, otherwise a 401.
+Otherwise a message will be sent with an unauthorized view.
    * It receives a parameter `object`.
 This is the configuration needed for the authentication.
      * The properties are the following:
      * `passwordFile`: location of the file to store the users credentials.
      * `pathToProtect`: the files that will be accessible only when users are logged in.
      * `registerView`: view containing the form to register.
 It will be served at `/register`
      * via the HTTP GET method.
      * `successRegisterView`: view with the message to render when the user registers successfully.
      * `errorRegisterView`: view to render when there is an error in the registration.
      * `loginView`: view containing the form to log in.
 It will be served at `/login`
      * via the HTTP GET method.
      * `successLoginView`: view with the message to render when the user logs in successfully.
      * `errorLoginView`: view to render when there is an error in the login.
      * `logoutView`: view to render when they log out.
      * `unauthorizedView`: view to render when a user tries to access `/content` without being logged in
 * La aplicación que use nuestro módulo proveera las vistas en `ejs`.
 Por ejemplo:

   ```